 What is Model Risk and Why Does it Matter?

-Prior to the financial crisis of 2008, Model Risk Management within the Banking industry was driven by industry best practices rather than regulatory standards(which brings to mind the saying “a fox guarding the hen house”).
+Prior to the financial crisis of 2008, Model Risk Management within the financial services industry was driven by industry best practices rather than regulatory standards(which brings to mind the saying “a fox guarding the hen house”).
 However, after the financial crisis, financial regulators around the world stepped up to the challenge of reigning in model risk across the financial industry.

 In 2011, the Federal Reserve Board (FRB) and the Office of Comptroller of the Currency (OCC) issued a joint regulation specifically targeting Model Risk Management (respectively, SR 11-7 and OCC Bulletin 2011-12).
-This regulation laid the foundation for assessing model risk for financial institutions around the world, but was initially targeted towards Systemically Important Financial Institutions (a.k.a., SIFIs), which were deemed by the government to be “too big to fail” during the Great Recession.
+This regulation laid the foundation for assessing model risk for financial institutions around the world, but was initially targeted towards Systemically Important Financial Institutions (SIFIs), which were deemed by the government to be “too big to fail” during the Great Recession.

 Therefore, if a process includes inputs, calculations, and outputs then it falls under the regulatory classification of a model.
 This is a broad definition, but since the intent was to mitigate model risk, a broad definition of a model was established to maximize the impact of the regulation.
-If there is any doubt on the classification of a process, regulators wanted to encourage banks to err on the side of “model.”
+If there is any doubt on the classification of a process, regulators wanted to encourage financial institutions to err on the side of “model.”

 With the definition of a model now in place, the regulation next defined model risk as “the potential for adverse consequences from decisions based on incorrect or misused model outputs and reports.”
 In other words, model risk can lead to tangible losses for the bank and its shareholders.
-Regardless of where a bank is using a model in their enterprise, model risk primarily occurs for two reasons:
+Regardless of where a institution is using a model in their enterprise, model risk primarily occurs for two reasons:

 - A model may be used incorrectly or inappropriately, or its limitations or assumptions may not be fully understood.

-Three main components for Model Risk Management
+Model Risk Management Components

 - Model Development, Implementation, and Use – The initial responsibility to manage model risk is on those developing, implementing, and using the models.
 Model development relies heavily on the experience and judgment of developers, and model risk management should include disciplined model development and implementation processes that align with the model governance and control policies.

-- Model Validation – Prior to the use of a model (i.e., production deployment), it must be reviewed by an independent group – Model Validation.
+- Model Validation – Prior to the use of a model (i.e., production deployment), it must be reviewed by an independent group—model validation.
 Model validation is the set of processes and activities intended to independently verify that models are performing as expected, in line with their design objectives and business uses.
 The model validation process is intended to provide an effective challenge to each models’ development, implementation, and use.
 The model validation process is crucial to effectively identify and manage model risk.

 - Model Governance, Policies, and Controls – Strong governance provides explicit support and structure to risk management functions through policies defining relevant risk management activities, procedures that implement those policies, allocation of resources, and mechanisms for testing that policies and procedures are being carried out as specified.
-This includes tracking the status of each model on an inventory across the entire enterprise.
+This governance includes tracking the status of each model on an inventory across the entire enterprise.

 - Opening the “Black Box AI”: The Path to Deployment of AI Models in Banking